 Lean Six-Sigma Black-Belt (LSSBB) Certificate Program

-process improvement.
+The lean six-sigma black-belt (LSSBB) certificate program prepares graduates for employment in industry in a variety of jobs related to quality and process improvement.
 The skills developed in the course work can lead to successful careers as a lean six-sigma facilitator, continuous improvement manager, project leader, and similar positions.
 The program is structured to achieve this objective through internet-based, online advanced course work.
 Students are required to have high-speed internet connection.

 Minimum certificate requirement is 15 s.h. of credit as follows: